 On average, mothers with a foreign mother tongue bore their children at a younger age than mothers who spoke one of the national languages.
-Among 20–24-year-olds, the fertility rate was 56 for women with a foreign mother tongue and 14 for Finnish- and Sami-speaking women.
-The fertility rate of Finnish- and Sami-speaking women was somewhat higher than that of foreign-language speakers among 35–39-year-olds.
+Among 20–24-year-olds, the fertility rate was 56 for women with a foreign mother tongue and 10 for Finnish- and Sami-speaking women.
+The fertility rate of Finnish- and Sami-speaking women was somewhat lower than that of foreign-language speakers among other age groups as well.

 Fertility varies with language group.
 Of large language groups, the fertility rate of Russian-, Estonian- and English-speaking people differs very little from that of the population with a national mother tongue.
 On the other hand, the total fertility rate of Somali-, Arabic- and Kurdish-speaking residents was over two times higher than that of the whole population.
 In all, the fertility of foreign-language speakers has fallen in the 2000s, while that of the population with a national mother tongue has remained more constant.